 10. Memory

-I could use this small space and try to tell you how great this game is for young learners, but instead, I’ll direct you to my other blog article on the game to get all the detailed information you need!
+We could use this small space and try to explain how great this game is for young learners, but instead, we will direct you to another blog article on the game to get all the detailed information you need!

 So, there is no time for boredom or lack of learning.
 You now have ten games to keep learners engaged, develop skills and concepts, and have fun.
 Ready, set, “go-to” games!